Dvd848/CTFs/2018_picoCTF/assembly-1.md

 ## Solution:

-This is how the stack looks after performing the `mov	ebp,esp` command:
+This is how the stack looks like after performing the `mov	ebp,esp` command:

 ```
 +---------+